Peter Laviolette: Nashville Predators

-On May 6, 2014, Laviolette was hired to become the head coach of the Nashville Predators, becoming only the team's second coach in history.
+On May 6, 2014, Laviolette was hired to become the head coach of the Nashville Predators, becoming the second head coach in the team's history.
 He replaced Barry Trotz, who served 15 years as head coach of the Predators and the only coach the franchise had seen.
 Laviolette and his Nashville staff were chosen to coach one of the teams in the 2015 NHL All-Star Game for having the highest points percentage in the NHL through January 8, 2015.
 Laviolette guided the Predators to a franchise record ninth consecutive home win with a 4–3 victory over the Toronto Maple Leafs on February 4, 2015.
 During the 2015-16 season, Laviolette guided the Predators to a new franchise record 14-game point streak.
 The team qualified for the Stanley Cup playoffs but lost to the San Jose Sharks in the second round.

-In 2017, the Predators again qualified for the playoffs as second wild card spot with 94 points.
-In the first round the team swept the Chicago Blackhawks 4–0, marking the first time that an eighth seed swept a playoff series against the top seed in the conference in National Hockey League history.
+In 2017, the Predators again qualified for the playoffs as the second wild card spot with 94 points.
+In the first round, the team swept the Chicago Blackhawks 4–0, marking the first time that an eighth seed swept a playoff series against the top seed in the conference in National Hockey League history.
 In the second round, the Predators defeated the St. Louis Blues in six games, marking the first time the team advanced to the Western Conference Finals.
 On May 16, the Predators beat the Anaheim Ducks in game 3 of the Western Conference Finals and became the first team in 20 years (since the Detroit Red Wings in 1997) to achieve 10 straight wins at home in the postseason.
 On May 22, 2017, Laviolette guided the Predators to the franchise's first Western Conference Championship by beating the Ducks 6–3 to move on to the Stanley Cup Finals.
 After going down to the Pittsburgh Penguins 2–0, the Predators evened the series at 2, winning games 3 and 4 at home.
 Returning to Pittsburgh, the Predators lost 6–0 before being eliminated at home 2–0 in game 6 of the Stanley Cup Finals on June 11, 2017.

-Laviolette was fired by the Predators on January 6, 2020, with the team sitting at sixth place in the division at the time with a record of 19–15–7.
+Laviolette was fired by the Predators on January 6, 2020, with the team sitting in sixth place in the division at the time with a record of 19–15–7.